 The Hangouts desktop client that Google should have made.

 A lot of us who grew up using Google Talk are amazed at how Google dropped the ball with Hangouts.
-Google redeemed itself a little with the new Hangouts web app, but it’s still not perfect.
+Google redeemed itself a little with a Hangouts update, but it’s still not perfect.
 Leave it to a third party developer to figure that out.

 YakYak is a clean and simple version of Google Hangouts that works as a standalone client.
 It looks and feels a little like WhatsApp Web, without making you miss any feature.
 You can take conversations off the record, you can add contacts; everything just works.